SAFETAG/SAFETAG/en/document_matter/CONTRIBUTING.md

 * All Activities must be linked to at least one Method.
 * Ideally, also create curricula content for each Activity, or at least notes for someone training on the topic.

-*Note: For activities where multiple different approaches could fulfill the exact same goals, activity variants are being explored, see https://github.com/SAFETAG/SAFETAG/issues/315 for detail.*
+**Note:** For activities where multiple different approaches could fulfill the exact same goals consider building **activity variants**, see below

 #### Activity Content and Stylistic notes: